 NOTE!
-Pieces of additional information related to the current topic.
+Gives bits and pieces of additional information related to the current topic.
 CAUTION!
-Precautionary measures to avoid possible hardware or software problem.
-WARNING!
-Alerts to any damage that might result from doing or not doing specific actions.
+Gives precautionary measures to avoid possible hardware or software problems.
+A WARNING!
+Alerts you to any damage that might result from doing or not doing specific actions.